-How to set up, secure, and start using Siri on iPhone and iPad
+Siri can make your life easier — here's how to get Siri up and running!

 How to use Siri

-- Press and hold the Home button on your iPhone or iPad, or say "Hey, Siri" to activate Siri.
+- Press and hold the Side or Home button on your iPhone or iPad, or say "Hey Siri" to activate Siri, depending on your device.

 Start speaking your command or question.